-Carpe Diem in Montenegro
+Carpe Diem superyacht

 She is as glamorous as a movie star.
 Even her exterior styling is unique – a departure from the typical Trinity look, her flat sheer allowing for clean, leading lines that give her a sleek, almost stealthy, appearance.
 Her white superstructure perches prettily atop a pearl-white, semi-displacement hull.
 Vertical pilothouse windows, gleaming stainless stanchions and teak-capped rails further add to what could be described as a ‘northern European’ style.
 But this 58.22 metre yacht is an all-American girl: American owned, American designed and American built.